The 2024 Illegal Vaping Report

 It’s clear that vaping is succeeding in aiding smoking cessation, however, this has meant buyers are vulnerable to illegal vapes.
 To decrease the risk of innocent vapers being exploited by the vaping black market there are tell-tale signs of illegal vaping products to look out for:

-• Volume of e-liquid is over 2ml (not including refillable disposables)
+• Volume of e-liquid is over 2ml (not including refillable disposables or big puff disposables, which come with separate refill containers)

 • Nicotine level is higher than 20mg/ml